| Doing the Office Work

 "credit cards" were for shopping at a store, not for

 making phone calls.
+And, computers

 were big, enclosed in sterile-appearing glass rooms, and presided